CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 	HOWEVER, If you and your team are not comfortable, do drop us a message or indicate during the registration!

-### Sign up with this [__link__](https://docs.google.com/forms/d/e/1FAIpQLScjJIYTcO19_9DL-h5Vlz_1twbyBUSJ9Az0npE_hM7d_Bbgrg/viewform?usp=sf_link)

-After registration, You and your team will receive a Goodie Bag, Event T-shirt, Event Landyards and some additional free stuff when you come for the qualifiers.

 ### The winners will receive cash prizes.
 Winners will be decided based on final score earned by the end of the compeition.